FSXAC/FSXAC.github.io/documents/CPEN212/week1.md

 ### Processor State

+The processor state can be described by its register values.
 In a CPU there are usually general-purpose registers used to store things.
 They are *architecturally visible* -- i.e. can be used in programming.

 <img src="assets/Week 1/2022-01-13 14-24-04.png" alt="2022-01-13 14-24-04" style="zoom:50%;" />